firebolt-db/firebolt-db.github.io/docs/sql-reference/commands/create-external-table.md

 ### COMPRESSION

-Specifies the compression type of the files matching the specified `OBJECT_PATTERN` in Amazon S3.
+Specifies the compression type of the files matching the specified `OBJECT_PATTERN` in S3.

 #### Syntax
 {: .no_toc}